-Butch women don’t always get the respect they deserve in popular LGBT culture.
-Lea DeLaria, however, is proof that butch is still here, queer, and as badass as ever.
+Butch women don’t always get the respect they deserve in popular lesbian culture.
+Lea DeLaria, however, is proof that butch is badass as ever.

 She’s not afraid to talk about tough issues within the LGBT community.